justbytes/mr_rewards/readme.md

 To use this app download Telegram and add @mr_rewards_bot.
 Click start and you will then be able to interact with the bot and the api.

+Currently we are in the MVP stage and only have 100 transactions for the distribute project and you can test it with this address if you wish `1JqsvoXbb97qV3UhAJY65TKGsRHjruSdgyQHFxQ1XSu`

+### Supported Projects

+Currently supporting the following project with more to come.

+- Distribute - In progress
+- TNT - In progress
+- IPLR - In progress

 ## Steps to test locally

 Start by cloning the repo.